Md-Mudassir/DQuiz-V2/README.md

 # DQuizV2

-A web based Quiz app which can retrieve questions and answers from MongoDB and display it on the web.
+This is an enhanced version of DQuizV1 where the questions and answers are retrieved from MongoDB and displays it on the web.